blackmagic-debug/black-magic-org/knowledge/faq.md

 ## It's annoying to look up an always-changing device name on Linux.

-There are rules files provided in [the driver subdirectory of the main repository](https://github.com/blackmagic-debug/blackmagic/tree/main/driver).
+There are rule files provided in [the driver subdirectory of the main repository](https://github.com/blackmagic-debug/blackmagic/tree/main/driver).
-The readme walks through selection of an appropriate file and how to install them on your system.
+The README walks through selection of an appropriate file and how to install them on your system.

 These provide entries for the following: